 “Were you?” the man asked, then glanced at the monitors.
 “And yet, what are we looking at.
 And why are we looking at it?”

-“A taste of my own medicine?”
+“To offer me a taste of my own medicine?”
 Ephram asked.

 “Surveillance,” the man told him.
 “Of your employees, those you direct to do your dirty work.
 The messes you feel you must clean up.”